The Use of Learning Management Systems and Technology in Assessment

 Susan Gaitan is an Academic Technology Consultant for CSUF’s Faculty Development Center.
 She provides faculty with training and support in educational technology applications.
-Areas of special interest include online teaching and learning, instructional design and development, and student-centered learning environments.
 Susan has spent ten years working in higher education.
 She earned her M.A. in Education from Cal Poly Pomona specializing in Educational Technology and Multimedia.

 Shariq Ahmed earned his MS in Management Information Systems (MIS) from California State University Fullerton and is a part-time faculty member in the Department of Secondary Education, teaching Educational Technology to future Secondary teachers.

 Prior to joining the FDC, he worked for four years with the College of HDCS and Education as an Information Technology Consultant; providing technical training and consulting to the College faculty and developing and designing websites for the College.